SAP-archive/workzone-workflow-journey-app-template/HOW-TO.md

 1. SAP UI5 Application wrapped in a UI Integration Card
 2. SAP Cloud Platform workflow

+These two items are then packaged using Content Packager into a single deployable item, which can be uploaded into SAP Workzone.

 The UI5 Application controls and interacts with the workflow through workflow APIs.
 The UI5 Application provides the user-facing UX,and the workflow handles other interactions (for example, choreographing approvals, or calls to external services).